- FLEA LIFE CYCLE

 - CONTACT US

-Fleas are persistent, nasty and tough to kill.
-Flea infestations can make people and pets miserable.
 If you’ve wondered why this creature is so “hard to kill”, read on.
-If you’ve wondered how any insect could survive after all the spraying, cleaning and aerosol “bombing” you did, keep reading.
-I will explain the flea in great detail and only then will you understand why they are so hard to rid a structure of them once they get a foothold in any structure.
+This article will explain the flea in great detail and only then will you understand why they are so hard to rid a structure of them once they get a foothold inside.

 FLEA LIFE CYCLE ^